libhal/libhal-arm-mcu/README.md

 processor microcontrollers (MCUs).
 This is a platform library supporting generic ARM processor APIs and peripheral drivers from many different microcontrollers.

+> [!NOTE]
+> CI is failing due to a memory leak detected via ASAN when executing the unit tests on Linux.
+> Everything passes without an error or leak detected on MacOS builds.
+> This is the current cause of the CI to failure.
+Otherwise the rest of CI is passing.

 ## 📚 Software APIs & Usage